 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Yukon Gold Potatoes

 • Adjust racks to top and middle positions and preheat oven to 450 degrees.
-Wash and dry all produce. • Cut potatoes into ¼-inch-thick rounds.
+Wash and dry produce. • Cut potatoes into ¼-inch-thick rounds.
 Strip thyme leaves from stems; roughly chop leaves until you have 2 tsp.
 Finely chop pecans or crush in their bag with a heavy-bottomed pan or rolling pin.

 • Lightly oil a baking sheet.
 Toss potatoes on sheet with a drizzle of oil, half the chopped thyme, salt, and pepper. • Roast on top rack until browned and tender, 22-24 minutes total.
 (You’ll start the trout after 12 minutes.)

 • While potatoes roast, in a small bowl, combine honey, mustard, and mayonnaise. • Place 2 TBSP butter (3 TBSP for 4 servings) in a medium microwave-safe bowl.
 Microwave until melted, 30 seconds.
 Let cool slightly, then stir in pecans, panko, remaining chopped thyme, and a pinch of salt and pepper.

 • Pat trout* dry with paper towels; season with salt and pepper.
 Drizzle skin sides with oil; rub to coat. • Once potatoes have roasted 12 minutes, place trout skin sides down on a second baking sheet.
 Evenly spread tops with a thin layer of honey mustard sauce (save remaining sauce for serving); mound with pecan mixture, pressing firmly to adhere. • Transfer potatoes to middle rack and place trout on top rack.
 Roast until crust is golden brown and trout is cooked through, 10-12 minutes.